cvkoutsi/Optimization-Techniques-2021/README.md

 ﻿# Optimization-Techniques-2021

-This repository contains files from the three projects of the subject Optimization Techniques of Aristotle University of Thessaloniki.
+This repository contains files from the three projects of the course Optimization Techniques of Aristotle University of Thessaloniki.
 The projects were implemented using Matlab.

 # 1st Assignment
 Finding the minimum of three one-dimensional convex functions using: